Chicco281/Art-commissions-management/README.txt

 If you see some strange stuff such as "Traceback: Most recent call....." then send me a screenshot or the whole text.
 Otherwise if nothing happens re-read step 2.

-3) When you run the program a CMD will pop-up everytime (the black thing).
-It's normal and closing it will cause a problem.
+3) When you run the program a CMD will pop-up everytime (the black window).
+It's normal and closing it will close the other program too.
 If on that black screen you see something like ["stuff", "more stuff"] or "False" then I'm fucking stupid and I forgot to remove a debug statement.
 Please report it to me.

 --=What does every file do?=--